In this example we have a generic database server with SQL Server 2014. There are 6 instances.

 In any event; here’s what you’ll need to edit:

 So what do you need to edit exactly?
-Just the following lines from the over all code.
+Just take the following lines… Copy & Paste, and edit them for each instance you want to manage.

 As you can see I just used MSDB SQLSHARE01, …02, …03 etc. This perfectly denotes where to find the MSDB database packages in the other instances.